Skip to main content

 This feature is in beta release.

 You can only configure fallback across multiple resources for Anyscale jobs.
-There is no support for fallback for workspaces or services.
+There's no support for fallback for workspaces or services.

 Add a cloud resource configuration to an Anyscale cloud